In this r Streamlight ProTac HL X review. Let's see what comes in the box and how the light performs

 The Streamlight ProTac HL X rail mount comes with an fixed M1913 Picatinny screw rail mount, and it can also be removed to expose the Scout mount footprint.

-The Streamlight ProTac HL X is made to endure most of the rough handling such as drop, kick, sharp recoil impulse, water submersion as long as it's not being intentionally destroyed.
+The Streamlight ProTac HL X is made to endure most of the rough handling such as drop, kick, sharp recoil impulse, muzzle brake shock, water submersion as long as it's not being intentionally destroyed.

-The light is made with 6000 series aircraft aluminum, which is generally the 6061 T6 aluminum, and its coated with Durable, anodized aluminum construction with impact-resistant tempered glass lens that is serviceable without replacing the entire light bezel.
+The 6000 series aircraft aluminum material is impact-resistant and can handle most physical abuse and the tempered glass lens that is serviceable without replacing the entire light bezel.

 The body is IPX7 rated when using standard button switch (water proof 1 meter for 30 mins), and it's IPX4 rated when using the remote pressure switch.